hackl/network2tikz/README.md

 which allows to visualize and modify the network plot for your specific needs and publications.

 Because you are not only getting an image of your network, but also the LaTeX source file, you can easily post-process the figures (e.g. adding drawings, texts, equations,...).

-Because you are not only getting an image of your network, but also the LaTeX source file, you can easily post-process the figures (e.g. adding drawings, texts, equations,...).

 Since *a picture is worth a thousand words* a small example: